She'r-e Nimaa'i: Publication of Afsaneh and reactions

-She'r-e Nimaa'i after Nima Yoshij
+She'r-e Nimaa'i after Nima Yooshij

 She'r-e Nimaa'i became very popular from the very beginning, despite opposition, and a large number of young people turned to this style.
-One of Yoshij's first students was Ahmad Shamlou, Shamlou, who was not yet known as a novice poet, met Nima Yoshij.
+One of Yooshij's first students was Ahmad Shamlou, Shamlou, who was not yet known as a novice poet, met Nima Yooshij.
 But the path that Shamlou's poetic life took reached a point where he once again returned to the old forms.
-One of Yoshij's supporters was Siavash Kasrai, who used She'r-e Nimaa'i to write poems in support of the Tudeh Party.
-Parviz Natel Khanlari believed that the variants written by Shamloo and Kasrai after Nima Yoshij were not She'r-e Nimaa'i.
+One of Yooshij's supporters was Siavash Kasrai, who used She'r-e Nimaa'i to write poems in support of the Tudeh Party.
+Parviz Natel Khanlari believed that the variants written by Shamloo and Kasrai after Nima Yooshij were not She'r-e Nimaa'i.

-On the other hand, some of Nima Yoshij's followers and students tried to improve his style, such as Sohrab Sepehri and Mehdi Akhavan-Sales.
-Sohrab Sepehri was very influenced by Houshang Irani, but he has many elements of Nima Yoshij's poems in his works.
-He was a naturalist, his poetry intimate, full of pristine and fresh images that he illustrates with a soft, gentle, clean and coherent language, like the works of Nima Yoshij, especially his final poems such as "The Bell" and "Quqnūs".
+On the other hand, some of Nima Yooshij's followers and students tried to improve his style, such as Sohrab Sepehri and Mehdi Akhavan-Sales.
+Sohrab Sepehri was very influenced by Houshang Irani, but he has many elements of Nima Yooshij's poems in his works.
+He was a naturalist, his poetry intimate, full of pristine and fresh images that he illustrates with a soft, gentle, clean and coherent language, like the works of Nima Yooshij, especially his final poems such as "The Bell" and "Quqnūs".
 Water, flowers, plants, trees, grass, desert, mountains and plains come to life and move in the poems of Sohrab Sepehri.
 The words are alive in his poetry and all the objects of nature are heard in his words.
-Nima Yoshij himself grew up in nature as a child.
+Nima Yooshij himself grew up in nature as a child.
 The natural components are the ones he has experienced and interacted with, reflecting his closeness to nature, plants, flowers and birds.
 He considers and reflects on the various manifestations of nature, from the most obvious to the smallest and most obscure.
 His attention to a variety of plants, birds, animals and insects and all creatures is reminiscent of a kind of care.

-Mehdi Akhavan-Sales was very much inspired by Yoshij's other aspects of poetry, social criticism.
+Mehdi Akhavan-Sales was very much inspired by Yooshij's other aspects of poetry, social criticism.
 The most important thing the two have in common is that they both have a social burden or the same social orientation.
-In the Credit Foundation, Nima Yoshij and Akhavan-Sales are more concerned with their social views.
+In the Credit Foundation, Nima Yooshij and Akhavan-Sales are more concerned with their social views.
 Both also made great use of symbolism.
-Nima Yoshij's approach to symbolism has been influenced by European symbolism with the aim of elevating the quality and promoting the artistic aspect of poetry.
+Nima Yooshij's approach to symbolism has been influenced by European symbolism with the aim of elevating the quality and promoting the artistic aspect of poetry.
 It focuses on both aspects of social commitment and symbolism.
 Much of this difference stems from their different social attitudes.